sirisian/ecmascript-types/README.md

 ## if else

 A table should be included here with every type and which values evaluate to executing.
 At first glance it might just be 0 and NaN do not execute and all other values do.
-SIMD types probably would not implicitly cast to boolean and attempting to would produce a TypeError indicating no implicit cat is available.
+SIMD types probably would not implicitly cast to boolean and attempting to would produce a TypeError indicating no implicit cast is available.

 ## switch